ployground/bsdploy/README.rst

 A FreeBSD system that wants to be managed by BSDploy will need to have `ezjail <http://erdgeist.org/arts/software/ezjail/>`_ installed, as well as `Python <http://python.org>`_ and must have SSH access enabled (either for root or with ``sudo`` configured).

-.. note:: Strictly speaking, BSDploy only needs Python for the initial :doc:`configuration </setup/configuration>` of the jailhost.
+Strictly speaking, BSDploy only needs Python for the initial configuration of the jailhost.
 If you chose to perform that step yourself or use a pre-existing host, you won't need Python on the host, just ezjail.

 BSDPloy can take care of these requirements for you during bootstrapping but of course you can also use it to manage existing machines that already meet them.